knightsamar/CS340_starter_flask_app/README.md

 So, we specify the Python file for database connection and also set a port number.
 You could view the database page of nine entries being served by visiting http://access.engr.oregonstate.edu:5678/browse_bsg_people while you are VPNed into the OSU network.

+This is how you run the app using the Flask Development server.
+But to submit your URL for assignments, you need to use the method below!

-## Running the Flask Application Persistently
+## Running the Flask Application Persistently!!
 Finally, is the topic of persistence.
 How to ensure that your app keeps running even after you disconnect from the flip servers/VPN ?

-To do that,we use [gunicorn](https://gunicorn.org/) as follows:
+To do that, we use [gunicorn](https://gunicorn.org/) as follows:

 ```bash
 gunicorn run:app -b 0.0.0.0:YOUR_PORT_NUMBER -D